“Many people die with their music still in them. Too often it is because they are always getting ready to live. Before they know it time runs out.”

 "I choose happiness and confidence."

 Dear readers, I would love to hear about how you put down your personal ANT invasion.
-Let's work on staying ENCOURAGED together.
-That will be a main topic of future posts.
+Let's work on staying encouraged together.

 A final thought from Thoreau:

 "The mass of men lead lives of quiet desperation."